taiseiKMC/refx-container/usage.md

         - `rtype2` is a post-condition for the stack (=`[pair (list operation) storage_ty]`) when the program ends.
         - `rtype3` is a refinement type for the value the exception the program may throw has.
         - It is possible to declare ghost variables in `vars` that can be used in annotation inside the program.
-            - Can not use these in the `rtype1`, `rtype2`, and `rtype3`.
+            - The ghost variables can be used in the annotations in `code` section.
+They cannot be used in `rtype1`, `rtype2`, and `rtype3`.
     - A `ContractAnnot` annotation must be placed just before a `code` section.
 - `LambdaAnnot rtype1 -> rtype2 & rtype3 tvars`
-    - Execute the function stacked by `LAMBDA` with the pre-condition `rtype1`, and if it ends successfully, the post-condition `rtype2` is satisfied, and if an exception is raised, make sure the exception value satisfies `rtype3`.
-    - `rtype1` is a pre-condition for the stack (=`[pair parameter_ty storage_ty]`) when the function starts.
-    - `rtype2` is a post-condition for the stack (=`[pair (list operation) storage_ty]`) when the function ends.
-    - `rtype3` is a refinement type for the value the exception the function may throw has.
-    - It is possible to declare some variables in `vars` that can be used in annotation inside the function.
-        - Can not use these in the `rtype1`, `rtype2`, and `rtype3`.
+    - This annotation gives the specification of a function that is created by an instruction `LAMBDA`.
+A `LAMBDA` instruction associated with an annotation `LambdaAnnot rtype1 -> rtype2 & rtype3 tvars` should behave as if it is a contract annoted with `ContractAnnot rtype1 -> rtype2 & rtype3`.
-    - A `ContractAnnot` annotation Must be written just before `LAMBDA`.
+    - A `LambdaAnnot` annotation must be placed just before `LAMBDA`.
 - `Assert rtype`
-    - It checks the stack at the point where  `Assert` is wrriten satisfies the verification condition given by `rtype`.
+    - It asserts that the stack at the program point where this annotation is placed satisfies `rtype`.
-    - It is possible to place between any two instructions.
+    - An assertion is checked by Helmholtz; if it is not verified, then the result of Helmholtz will be `UNVERIFIED`.
 - `Assume rtype`
-    - It give the assumption for the stack by `rtype`.
+    - It assumes that the stack at the program point where this annotation is placed satisfies `rtype`.
-    - It is possible to place between any two instructions.
+    - Helmholtz assumes that a correct assumption is given.
+It is user's responsibility to make sure that the assumption is correct.
+If a wrong assumption is given, the verification result may not be reliable.
 - `LoopInv rtype`
-    - It give a loop invariant by `rtype`
-    - It checks the stack before and after the loop satisfies the verification condition.
+    - This annotation declares a loop invariant.
+It is placed just before `LOOP` and `ITER` and specifies that the stack at the beginning of each iteration satisfies `rtype`.
     - **All the conditions assumed before the loop are gone after the loop, except those described in `LoopInv`.**
-    - A `LoopInv` annotation Must be written just before `LOOP`, `ITER`
+    - A `LoopInv` annotation must be placed just before `LOOP`, `ITER`
         - `MAP`, `LOOP_LEFT` are not yet supported
 - `Measure`
-    - A feature to give some specification of list, set and map
+    - This annotation defines a (recursive) function over a list, a set, or a map that can be used in annotations.
-    - If you want, `Measure` annotations should be written  before `ContractAnnot`
+    - `Measure` annotations should be placed before `ContractAnnot`.

 #### Details
 - `Key`, `Address`, `Signature` are not defined as constructors.
 This is because we don't want to deconstruct the `key`, `address`, and `signature` values into a string or bytes.
 - The `str` in `Timestamp str` accepts an RFC3339-compliant string.
 - The current annotation language does not distinguish between `int` and `nat`, `mutez`, and `timestamp` at the type level.
-- Operator precedence is OCaml compliant.
+- Operator precedence follows the convention of OCaml.
 - `LOOP_LEFT`, `APPLY`, (`LSL`, `LSR`, `AND`, `OR`, `XOR`, `NOT` as bit operations), `MAP`, (`SIZE` for map, set, and list), `CHAIN_ID`, and deprecated instructions are not yet supported.
-- Some relations between constants are not infered automatically.
+- Some relations between constants are not inferred automatically.
 For examples, despite the fact that `sha256 0x0 = 0x6e340b9cffb37a989ca544e6bb780a2c78901d3fb33738768511a30617afa01d` is true, Helmholtz will not verify this.
 If you need such properties, use `Assume`.
 - When ITERate map or set, Helmholtz can not use the condition about the order of the iteration.

 ### Q&A